-Due to health concerns arising from the spread of the COVID-19 virus, and in order to avoid uncertainty about whether a conference can be held in fall 2020, the lawyers at Myers LLP have decided today to reschedule the Labour Conference which was to be held on November 9 and 10, 2020 to March 18 and 19, 2021, at the Victoria Inn Hotel and Convention Centre.
+Due to health concerns arising from the spread of the COVID-19 virus, and in order to avoid uncertainty about whether a conference can be held in fall 2020, the lawyers at Myers LLP have decided to reschedule the Labour Conference which was to be held on March 18 and 19, 2021 to November 17 and 18, 2021, at the Victoria Inn Hotel and Convention Centre.

 We apologize for this inconvenience but, in all the circumstances, we feel that it is prudent and in everyone’s best interests that we follow the expert advice we are all receiving to limit or eliminate group gatherings over the next while, in order to continue to slow the spread of this virus in our province.